 - "At rest" means any permanent storage, excluding short-lived access through RAM or cache

-- Email content is encrypted with your password, meaning that even we can't read it without you supplying your password (if password recovery is disabled)
+- Email content is encrypted with your password, meaning that even we can't read it without you supplying your password (if password reset is disabled)

 - Note that partial message content may be recoverable from search indexes without your password, which can be disabled